microsoft/vscode-extension-samples/tree-explorer-sample/USAGE.md

 #### Error handling

 We suggest that you handle errors promptly and notify the user using `vscode.window.showInformationMessage` if needed.
 In our Dependency example, we check for package.json in the root of the workspace.
 If it doesn't exist, we'll show an information message `Workspace has no package.json`.
+In empty workspace, we show a message `No dependency in empty workspace`.

 ## Common Questions